 - 1. Done right, it’s safe to throw an axe

-- 2. If you’re going to throw an axe, you need a target
+- 2. If you’re going to throw a hatchet or axe, you need a target

-- 4. Want to throw an axe?
+- 4. Want to throw axes?
 It’s not about power

 1. Done right, it’s safe to throw an axe

 Most people are probably thinking that throwing axes with your children is insanely dangerous, and I would agree: Throwing axes can be a little sketchy.
 But having just one axe to throw and a decent target to throw it at is safe.
 You can control the pace, who handles the axe, and where everyone is positioned.
-If you don’t think your kids are mature enough to handle that, then you probably should wait.
+If you don’t think your kids are mature enough to handle that, or a very sharp axe, then you probably should wait.

-But, if your kids can handle it, it could quickly become a hobby the entire family can enjoy that also builds an appreciation for the great outdoors, eye-hand coordination, and even a sideways understanding of ranged weapons.
+But, if your kids can handle it, an axe throwing experience could quickly become a hobby the entire family can enjoy that also builds an appreciation for the great outdoors, eye-hand coordination, and even a sideways understanding of ranged weapons.

 Who doesn’t want their kid mastering ranged weapons?

-2. If you’re going to throw an axe, you need a target
+2. If you’re going to throw a hatchet or axe, you need a target

-There are a ton of axe-throwing businesses out there that allow people to show up and throw axes at their targets.
+There are a ton of axe-throwing businesses out there that allow people to show up and throw axes at their targets in an indoor axe throwing facility.
 These targets are typically made of nothing other than straight-grained, relatively knot-free framing lumber.
-If you want to throw an axe, you can build one of these targets for just a few bucks.
+If you want to throw a hatchet or axe, you can build one of these targets for just a few bucks.
 There are a few things to know, however:

 Screw Through the Back